-If you or someone you know has had a heart attack or stroke and is overweight, call us today!
-We have research studies enrolling now.
+If you or someone you know has heart disease, call us today!
+We have multiple cardiovascular research studies enrolling now.

 No cost, and no health insurance is required to participate.